alexworden/read-the-room/README.md

 ### Web Application

 The web application is built with React and uses Socket.IO for real-time communication.
+It's managed through NX workspace.

 1. Navigate to the web directory:
    ```bash